-Cause: There were no procedures in place for the documented review and approval of time entry edits made by the payroll clerk each pay period.
+Cause: The City does not adhere to an effective and consistently enforced system of controls for payroll causing a lack of segregation of duties and oversight over the payroll process.
 Additionally, there were no procedures in place for maintaining a digital copy of the approved time sheets each pay period.

-Effect: Due to the failure to require a documented review and approval of time entry edits, as well as digital record of approved time sheets, employees with the access and ability to make time entry edits in the accounting system may make such changes without the approval or knowledge of management.
-Such changes can lead to material error and/or misappropriation.
+Effect: Due to the lack of segregation of duties and oversight over the payroll process and the failure to require a documented review and approval of time entry edits, as well as a digital record of approved timesheets, employees with the access and ability to make time entry edits in the accounting system may make such changes without the approval or knowledge of management.
+Such changes can be indicative of misappropriation.

-Recommendation: Procedures should be implemented requiring the documented review and approval (such as initial and date) of time entry edits by an employee not responsible for the function prior to the issuance of pay checks.
-Procedures should be implemented for the documented review of payroll reports and comparisons to the approved time sheets prior to the issuance of pay checks.
+Recommendation: Procedures should be implemented requiring the documented review and approval (such as initial and date) of time entry edits by an employee not responsible for the function prior to the issuance of paychecks.
+Procedures should be implemented for the documented review of payroll reports and comparisons to the approved time sheets prior to the issuance of paychecks.
 All variances should be examined for possible error or misappropriation.
-Additionally, all approved time sheets and approved payroll reports should be scanned and maintained digitally each pay period.
+Additionally, all approved time sheets and approved payroll reports should be scanned and maintained digitally each pay period by an individual independent of the payroll process.